Médecins Sans Frontières: Kala-azar in Sudan

 Kala-azar, also known as visceral leishmaniasis, has been one of the major health problems in Sudan.
 After the Comprehensive Peace Agreement between North and Southern Sudan on 9 January 2005, the increase in stability within the region helped further efforts in healthcare delivery.
-Médicins Sans Frontières tested a combination of sodium stibogluconate and paromomycin, which would reduce treatment duration (from 30 to 17 days) and cost in 2008.
+Médecins Sans Frontières tested a combination of sodium stibogluconate and paromomycin, which would reduce treatment duration (from 30 to 17 days) and cost in 2008.
 In March 2010, MSF set up its first kala-azar treatment centre in Eastern Sudan, providing free treatment for this otherwise deadly disease.
 If left untreated, there is a fatality rate of 99% within 1–4 months of infection.
 Since the treatment centre was set up, MSF has cured more than 27,000 kala-azar patients with a success rate of approximately 90–95%.
 There are plans to open an additional kala-azar treatment centre in Malakal, Southern Sudan, to cope with the overwhelming number of patients that are seeking treatment.
 MSF has been providing necessary medical supplies to hospitals and training Sudanese health professionals to help them deal with kala-azar.
 MSF, Sudanese Ministry of Health and other national and international institutions are combining efforts to improve on the treatment and diagnosis of kala-azar.
 Research on its cures and vaccines are currently being conducted.
 In December 2010, South Sudan was hit with the worst outbreak of kala-azar in eight years.
 The number of patients seeking treatment increased eight-fold as compared to the year before.

 Health care infrastructure in Sudan

 Sudan's latest civil war began in 1983 and ended in 2005 when a peace agreement was signed between North Sudan and South Sudan.
 MSF medical teams were active throughout and prior to the civil war, providing emergency medical humanitarian assistance in multiple locations.
 The situation of poor infrastructure in the South was aggravated by the civil war and resulted in the worsening of the region's appalling health indicators.
-An estimated 75 percent of people in the nascent nation has no access to basic medical care and 1 in seven women dies during childbirth.
+An estimated 75 percent of people in the nascent nation have no access to basic medical care and 1 in seven women dies during childbirth.
 Malnutrition and disease outbreaks are perennial concerns as well.
 In 2011, MSF clinic in Jonglei State, South Sudan, was looted and attacked by raiders.
 Hundreds, including women and children were killed.
 Valuable items including medical equipment and drugs were lost during the raid and parts of the MSF facilities were destroyed in a fire.
 The incident had serious repercussions as MSF is the only primary health care provider in this part of Jonglei State.